Delimore History, Family Crest & Coats of Arms

 Delimore is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Delimore family lived in Gloucestershire.
 Their name, however, is of Norman derivation, and refers to the proximity of their former place of residence to the sea.
 Delimore is a latter variation of the earlier local surname de la Mare, which literally translates as of the sea, or from the sea.
 Another source claims the name originated from the "ancient Forest of Delamere, foresta de la Mare," and literally meant "forest of the lake."

 Early Origins of the Delimore family

 He was sometimes called William FitzNorman and was the scion of that family name.
 Marsh Baldon in Oxfordshire was an ancient family seat.
 "This parish, originally called Meres or Mars and ultimately Marsh Baldon, derives its distinguishing name from one De la Mare, a descendant of whom was patron of the living in 1381. "

 Sir John Delamare (c.
 1320-1383), was an English knight at the court of King Edward III.
 He was granted permission to turn his manor house at Nunney into Nunney Castle in 1373.
 He served as High Sheriff of Wiltshire in 1374 and later High Sheriff of Somerset and Dorset in 1377.
 His niece Eleanor Delamere, who inherited his estates died in 1413 and those estates were passed on to William Paulet, 1st Marquess of Winchester.

 Early History of the Delimore family

 This web page shows only a small excerpt of our Delimore research.
 Another 149 words (11 lines of text) covering the years 1172, 1294, 1685, 1285, 1387, 1372, 1376, 1320, 1383, 1373, 1408 and 1857 are included under the topic Early Delimore History in all our PDF Extended History products and printed products wherever possible.

 Delimore Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Delamere, Delamare, DeleMere, DelaMare, Delemare, Delamare, Delamere, Delemare, DeLaMar, DeLaMarre, DeLaMaior, FitzNorman, Fitznorman, Delamore, Dalamaire, Delamar, Delamare, Delmore, Lamere, MacHerbert and many more.

 Early Notables of the Delimore family (pre 1700)

 Outstanding amongst the family at this time was William De La Mare (died c.1285), English Franciscan theologian; Sir Peter de la Mare (died c.
-1387), High Sheriff

-in 1372, best remembered as the Presiding Officer of the House of Commons during the Good Parliament of 1376; and Sir John Delamare (c...
+1387), High Sheriff of Herefordshire in 1372, best remembered as the Presiding Officer of the House of Commons during the Good Parliament of 1376; and Sir John Delamare (c...

 Another 52 words (4 lines of text) are included under the topic Early Delimore Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Delimore family to Ireland

 Some of the Delimore family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Delimore family to the New World and Oceana
+Migration of the Delimore family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Delimore or a variant listed above: Joseph Delamore who settled in Charles Town [Charleston], South Carolina in 1821; G. Delamare settled in New Orleans La. in 1822; John Delamaire settled in Maryland in 1674.